15 Best Places to Retire in the US - 2020 Retirement: Top Cities & States

 Known for its quirky flare, Asheville, North Carolina, is an excellent place for more creative retirees.

-Nestled between the Pisgah and Nantahala national forests, and along the Blue Ridge Parkway, Asheville cultivates an enjoyable outdoorsy environment mixed with an artistic and culturally diverse downtown scene.
+Nestled between the Pisgah and Nantahala national forests, and along the Blue Ridge Parkway, Asheville cultivates some very enjoyable outdoorsy environments for retiement mixed with an artistic and culturally diverse downtown scene.
 With 2,000 feet elevation, Asheville offers beautiful forest and mountain views that are sure to brighten any spirits.

 Ideal for retirees, Asheville offers many outdoor activities in a more relaxed environment.
 If you don't want a fast-paced city life but want the culture, Asheville is excellent for having a balance of serene landscapes and vibrant downtown life.